 Photo from Figgy - hwy near Sicamous, BC

-What I'm thinking aboutThis morning I woke up to a photo sent from my old roomie Figgy showcasing massive flooding on the highway near Sicamous in the interior of BC.
+This morning I woke up to a photo sent from my old roomie Figgy showcasing massive flooding on the highway near Sicamous in the interior of BC.
 The photo was terrifying.
 I hope that mother nature decides to wrap up the explosion of water soon so there are limited damages and life can go back to normal.
-Click here for an online report that I found.

-What I'm talking aboutAll over Facebook there have been posts about a "Tough Mudder" competition that just happened in Whistler, BC.
+All over Facebook there have been posts about a "Tough Mudder" competition that just happened in Whistler, BC.
 All I could see was that everyone was "gearing up for an extreme challenge" and that there were a LOT of muddy photos.
 So, curiosity overcame me and I googled it.
 Tough Mudder is said to be "probably the toughest event on the planet".
-Just look at their official video :-O | |
+Just look at their official video :-O

 Brett & Jermaine